RX-M/classfiles/spark-scala-setup.md

 ### 1 - Install Java

-Spark is based on Java, here we leverage Java 11.
+Spark runs in the Java virtual machine (JVM), we will install Java 11 to support our Spark work.

 ```
 ~$ sudo apt update